kiprenzo/Data-Analytics-Power-BI-Report/README.md

 - Created a 4-page report in Power BI containing 40 visualisations
 - Constructed 5 SQL queries for the same data to generate insights for use outside of the Power BI environment.

+> Note: the customer data in this exercise is synthetic and doesn't actually represent real people.

 ### Step 1.
 Import Data
 <div style="text-align: center"><img src="images\import.png" width=80%></img></div>